-Café culture is at the heart of Prague life and there is nothing more relaxing than kicking back at one of the city’s cafes with a book, or with a friend to watch the world go by.
+Among the things to do in Prague is stopping by a café.
+Café culture is at the heart of Prague life.
+And there is nothing more relaxing than kicking back at one of the city’s cafes with a book, or with a friend to watch the world go by.
 If you like your coffee with a dash of art, head to the Grand Café Orient.
 The café is situated in a building dedicated to cubism, with furniture, pottery and décor all influenced by the cubist style.
 For a more modern experience, try Cukrkavalimonada which means Sugar, Coffee, Lemonade.
 Situated within easy reach of the Charles Bridge, it boasts its own in-house confectioner (and cakes to die for!).

 Pick up a Pivo

 A visit to Prague would not be right without sampling Pivo or ‘liquid bread’ as the locals like to call beer.
 Take in the views from Hradčany and head to a beer tavern to sample some of Prague’s fine local lager.
 For an upmarket experience try The Strahov Monastic Brewery, it has a brewery on-site and a beer menu which changes with the seasons.
 If you are feeling adventurous, check out Pivovarský dům

 A microbrewery which serves a vast range of beers including unusual flavors.
 Those flavors including coffee, sour-cherry, nettle, banana, or specialty, ‘Šamp’, a beer-champagne.
 It might be wise to grab something to eat from their traditional Czech menu too.
 If that’s not enough, there are also several Beer Spas which where you can literally bathe in beer.
 In the old town there are Beer spa Bernard and Pivní Lázně as well as beer baths.
 Other spa treatments are also available.
 So why not add this to your things to do in Prague list?